 - The participant must submit a written request for reactivation to the Leadership Program Coordinator, including a verification of employment and timeline indicating a plan for completion of the program.
-This plan must include the following:

-- 1. Attendance at the annual Leadership Conference

-- 2. Attendance at Regional Group meetings

-- 3. Completion of the portfolio

-- 4. Completion of the dissertation
+This plan must include the following: - 1.
+Attendance at the annual Roundtable conference. - 2.
+Attendance at regional learning group meetings. - 3.
+Completion of the portfolio. - 4.
+Completion of the dissertation.